jinglescode/time-series-forecasting-pytorch/README.md

 ## Defining the LSTM model

-With the training and evaluation data now fully normalized and prepared, we are ready to build our first LSTM model!
+With the training and evaluation data now fully normalized and prepared, we are ready to build our LSTM model!

 As mentioned before, LSTM is a specialized artificial neural network architecture that can "memorize" patterns from historical sequences of data and extrapolate such patterns for future events.
 Specifically, it belongs to a group of artificial neural networks called [Recurring Neural Networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network).

 LSTM is a popular artificial neural network because it manages to overcome many technical limitations of RNNs.
 For example, RNNs fail to learn when the data sequence is greater than 5 to 10 due to the [vanishing gradients problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem), where the gradients are vanishingly small, effectively preventing the model from learning.
-LSTMs can learn long sequences by enforcing constant error flow through self-connected hidden layers, which contain memory cells and corresponding gate units.
+LSTMs can learn long sequences of data by enforcing constant error flow through self-connected hidden layers, which contain memory cells and corresponding gate units.
 If you are interested in learning more about the inner workings of LSTM and RNNs, [this](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) is an excellent explainer for your reference.

-The artificial neural network defined has three main layers, with each layer designed with a specific logical purpose:
+Our artificial neural network will have three main layers, with each layer designed with a specific logical purpose:
 - linear layer 1 (`linear_1`): to map input values into a high dimensional feature space, transforming the features for the LSTM layer
 - LSTM (`lstm`): to learn the data in sequence
 - linear layer 2 (`linear_2`): to produce the predicted value based on LSTM's output

 We added [Dropout](https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html), where randomly selected neurons are ignored during training; therefore regularizing the network to prevent [overfitting](https://en.wikipedia.org/wiki/Overfitting) and improving overall model performance.
 As an optional step, we also initialize the LSTM's model weights, as some researchers have observed that it could help the model learn better.

+Append the following code block to your **project.py** file.

 <details>
 <summary>View codes</summary>